flexera-public/policy_templates/cost/budget_alerts/README.md

 - *Monthly Budget* - specify the monthly budget.
 Currency is irrelevant; the policy will default to whichever currency is used in Optima.
 - *Budget Scope* - Organization or Billing Center
 - *Billing Center Name* - if the scope is "Billing Center", supply the name of the target Billing Center
-- *Amoritzation & Blending Option* - specify options for amortized vs nonamortized and blended vs unblended costs
+- *Cost Metric* - specify options for amortized vs nonamortized and blended vs unblended costs
 - *Budget Alert Type* - Actual Spend or Forecasted Spend
 - *Email addresses of the recipients you wish to notify* - A list of email addresses to notify